LoyolaChicagoBooks/introcs-csharp/rst/ifelsechained.rst

 Sign Exercise
 ~~~~~~~~~~~~~

-Write a program ``Sign.cs`` to ask the user for a number.
+Write a program ``sign.cs`` to ask the user for a number.
 Print out
 which category the number is in: ``"positive'``, ``"negative"``, or
 ``"zero"``.